Shubman Gill Faces Biggest Challenge

 But let’s be honest, it’s not an easy task: reframing your mindset and changing your approach to every play.
 One day you attack almost every ball, and the next you have to stand with bat for hours, waiting for your chance.
 Not every young player can handle that kind of pressure.

-However, Pujara is confident that Gail has the maturity to handle the situation.
+However, Pujara is confident that Gill has the maturity to handle the situation.
 “A player like him is young, but he’s maturing quickly and is already leading the team well.
 I’m sure he’ll react positively,” he stated.
 The Indian Test team’s success in England and against the West Indies at home should also give Gill confidence.
 “As captain, he’ll draw confidence from that,” Pujara added.

-Line-up and competition
+India’s Test squad and competition

 But not everything is so clear-cut.
 Pujara hints that there may not be room in the squad for a quality all-rounder like Axar Patel, and that’s precisely the difficulty of choosing a player with such a wealth of talent on the team.
-“If Axar were playing for another country, he probably wouldn’t have been left out of the squad,” he admits.
+“If Axar were playing for another country, he probably wouldn’t have been excluded out of the squad,” he admits.

 Pujara isn’t expecting an easy game for India.
 South Africa is the current ICC World Test Championship winners.
 “They have very good spinners, and they also have good players in all positions, which makes them a very competitive team,” he said.